day8/re-frame/docs/a-loop.md

 They meditate on aphorisms like **_data is the ultimate in late binding_**.
 They exalt inequalities like `data > functions > macros`.
-(Disappointingly, they also re-watch Rich Hickey videos a bit too much, while wishing their hair was darker and more curly.)
+(Disappointingly, they also re-watch Rich Hickey videos a bit too much, and wish that their hair was darker and more curly.)